plotdb/form/doc/widget.md

  - `isEqual(u,v)`: compare `u`, `v` and only return true if `u` and `v` are equivalent.
  - `validate(v)`: validate the given value ( the stored value, maybe structued ) manually
    - we pass structured value here before mod may want to validate the whole value.
+   - return value should be the list of errors, either as an array or a Promise resolves with an array.
  - `content(v)`: return semantic content instead of structure content.
    - if omitted, return the value from `value()` directly
    - return value may still be a structured data such as array or object, if widget intetionally does this.